 Study and practice in locating, developing, and responding to great grant opportunities of interest to marriage and family therapists and the mental health populations they serve.
 Students develop their own systemic/relational program, training, research, or dissertation grant ideas; locate potential funding sources; tailor applications and proposals to each funding source; and critique and refine proposals to meet professional and grantor standards.

 MFTH 626.
 Program Evaluation and Monitoring.
 3 Units.

-Prepares students to conduct formative and summative evaluations using quantitative, qualitative, and mixed method designs.
-Emphasizes program evaluation and clinical outcomes using the systemic/relational perspective of marriage and family therapy.
-Develops students' abilities to collaborate with stakeholders in developing evaluation plans that ensure evaluation reports that meet the intended purposes and are used for program decision making.
-Evaluation activities include assessment of program need, theory and adherence, process and performance, outcomes, impact, and efficiency.
+Addresses formative and summative evaluations using quantitative, qualitative, and mixed method designs.
+Emphasizes program evaluation and clinical outcomes, and collaboration with stakeholders to ensure evaluation reports meet intended purposes.
+Includes assessment of program need, theory and adherence, process and performance, outcomes, impact, and efficiency.

 MFTH 627.
 Advanced Program Development and Evaluation.
 2 Units.

 Participants develop D.M.F.T. degree project proposals through intensive literature review, consultation with organization and community stakeholders, discussion with faculty and peers, and refinement resulting from feedback following formal presentations.
 The D.M.F.T. degree proposal is the expected outcome from this two-quarter class.
 For D.M.F.T. degree students only.

 MFTH 634.
 Practicum in Marital and Family Therapy.
 3 Units.